energinet-singularity/yggdrasil/README.md

 Yggdrasil uses a GitOps architecture and therefore needs to have an environment repository to monitor.
 It is therefore necessary that you configure Yggdrasil to fit your environment and then push it to your own repository.

-To set any cluster configurations, you should edit the nidhogg/values.yaml file.
-Once you are satisfied with the configurations of the cluster, edit the yggdrasil/values.yaml file and enable the services that you would like to enable on the cluster.
-You should change the installCNI flag to "false" and change the enableCephAKS to "true".
-The value nidhogg.yggdrasil.repoURL should be set to the repository URL of your new github repository.
-You should also configure the nidhogg.yggdrasil.targetRevision to be the branch you are using in your repository.
+To set any cluster configurations, you should edit the `nidhogg/values.yaml` file.
+You should change the `installCNI` flag to `false` and change the `enableCephAKS` to `true`.
+The value `nidhogg.yggdrasil.repoURL` should be set to the repository URL of your new github repository.
+You should also configure the `nidhogg.yggdrasil.targetRevision` to be the branch you are using in your repository.

 For development purposes, the admin password during development for argoCD has been set in the Nidhogg values file.
 However, since you might expose argoCD with a public IP through a loadbalancer, it is recommended that you remove this value and let argoCD create an admin password and store it in a secret.
-Delete the value nidhogg.argo-cd-proxy-chart.argo-cd.configs.secret.
-In order to access the argoCD dashboard through a public IP, you need to change the service type value nidhogg.argo-cd-proxy-chart.argo-cd.server.service.type to LoadBalancer.
+Delete the value nidhogg.`argo-cd-proxy-chart.argo-cd.configs.secret`.
+In order to access the argoCD dashboard through a public IP, you need to change the service type value nidhogg.`argo-cd-proxy-chart.argo-cd.server.service.type` to `LoadBalancer`.

+Once you are satisfied with the configurations of the cluster, edit the `yggdrasil/values.yaml` file and enable the services that you would like to enable on the cluster.

 You also need to set the storage class that Yggdrasils applications and services should use.
-This is done in the yggdrasil/values.yaml file.
-If you choose to use the Ceph filesystem for storage, this value should be "ceph-filesystem".
-If you do not want to enable Ceph on AKS, you should put "default".
+This is done in the `yggdrasil/values.yaml` file.
+If you choose to use the Ceph filesystem for storage, this value should be `ceph-filesystem`.
+If you do not want to enable Ceph on AKS, you should put `default`.

 ```
 storageClass: <your-storageclass-here>
 ```

 You are now ready to install Yggdrasil on the cluster by running this command:

 ```
 helm install --create-namespace -n yggdrasil nidhogg nidhogg/
 ```

 The platform will now bootstrap onto the AKS cluster and you can follow this process by executing the command:

 ```
 watch kubectl get pods -A
 ```

 Once the pods are all in a Running state, it is possible for you to gain access to the ArgoCD dashboard.
 In order to do so, you will need to change the service to a type Loadbalancer and you will need to extract the password from the secret inside the cluster.

 The default user is "admin".
 To extract the password(if you have unset it in the Nidhogg values file), run: